Melissa Vigar

 Laura Bellon

-Laura Bellon has been providing services for individuals with Acquired Brain Injury since 2002 in both the public sector and private sector.
+Laura Bellon has been providing services for individuals with Acquired Brain Injury (ABI) since 2002 in both the public sector and private sector.
 She has passionately helped individuals with multiple physical, cognitive, and psychological needs navigate the healthcare system and rehabilitation world.

-She comes to BIST with a background in Sociology and Education, with certificates in crisis supports, errorless learning, and occupational health and safety.
+She comes to BIST with a background in Sociology and Education, with certificates in crisis supports, errorless learning and occupational health and safety.
 Her experience with individuals in the community and within residential programs in the Greater Toronto Area, has helped those living with the effects of an ABI work toward their goals to lead healthier, happier and more fulfilling lives.

 Meri Perra